 Finding English Language / American Films

 Did your favorite director just release their latest film?
-Dying to see the big American blockbuster or action flick?
-Have no fear, you will almost always be able to find what you’re looking for in Madrid when it comes to American cinema.
+Dying to see the big blockbuster or action flick?
+Have no fear, you will almost always be able to find what you’re looking for in Madrid when it comes to English Language cinema.
 The first thing to know is what tags to look for when purchasing your tickets when it comes to language and subtitles.

 You’ll want to look out for one of these two labels: VO (Versión Official) or VOSE: (Versión Official Subtitulada en Español).